 *IMPORTANT* Before drafting the Operating Agreement for your LLC, decide if it will use a member-managed or a manager-managed system.
 This will decide who has the authority to make important decisions for your business and how.
 Member-managed systems typically rely on a single member or group of members making the high-level decisions for your LLC.

-The LLC Operating Agreement should begin with a list of each LLC member and proceed to state their responsibilities, ownership percentages, indicate which members have the authority to make high-level decisions regarding the business, and their percentages of profits and losses.
+The LLC Operating Agreement should begin with a list of each LLC member and proceed to state their responsibilities and ownership percentages, indicate which members have the authority to make high-level decisions regarding the business, and outline their percentages of profits and losses.
 Your LLC Operating Agreement should clearly state the responsibilities and authority of each LLC member, as well as their interactions and relationships with other members and departments of your Hawaii LLC.

 Well-written Operating Agreements establish a clear set of procedures and hierarchy within the business structure of your LLC.
 With a well-written Operating Agreement, there should not be any questions or confusion regarding the responsibilities of each member or department, nor should any member’s authority or responsibilities be vague or unclear.
 A well-written Operating Agreement should also include procedures for a member leaving the LLC, or the LLC expanding and bringing in new members as your business grows.
 Failing to establish a process for these occurrences can stifle your growth and create unnecessary tension between LLC members.